 Children-First aims to use contractors that are known to company and have DBS checks.
 If the children are on site contractors are monitored at all times.
-Generally, Children-First have unusually lona-standing relationships with the following suppliers:
+Generally, Children-First have unusually long-standing relationships with the following suppliers:

 - Fire equipment suppliers,

 - Electrical safety equipment suppliers,

-- Alarm and video entry security supplier,
+- Alarm security supplier,

 - Emergency response to alarm trigger suppliers,

 - Emergency boiler repair plumbers,

 - Pest control suppliers,

 - Builders and maintenance contractors,

 - Cleaning contractors,

 - Insurance brokers,

 - COSHH products suppliers,

 - First aid training provider,